crypto-org-chain/chain-docs/docs/getting-started/mainnet.md

 ::: tip Remarks:
 The following is the minimal setup to join Crypto.org Chain Mainnet.
-Furthermore, you may want to run full nodes as sentries (see [Tendermint](https://docs.tendermint.com/master/tendermint-core/running-in-production.html)), restrict your validator connections to only connect to your full nodes, test secure storage of validator keys etc
+Furthermore, you may want to run full nodes as sentries (see [Tendermint](https://docs.tendermint.com/master/tendermint-core/running-in-production.html)), restrict your validator connections to only connect to your full nodes, test secure storage of validator keys etc.
 :::
 To simplify the following step, we will be using **Linux** for illustration.
 Binary for [Mac](https://github.com/crypto-org-chain/chain-main/releases/download/v1.1.0/chain-main_1.1.0_Darwin_x86_64.tar.gz) and [Windows](https://github.com/crypto-org-chain/chain-main/releases/download/v1.1.0/chain-main_1.1.0_Windows_x86_64.zip) are also available.
 ### Sept 1-a).
-Install `chain-maind` released binaries from github
+Install `chain-maind` released binaries from Github

-- To install Crypto.org Chain binaries from github:
+- To install Crypto.org Chain binaries from Github:

   ```bash
   $ curl -LOJ https://github.com/crypto-org-chain/chain-main/releases/download/v1.1.0/chain-main_1.1.0_Linux_x86_64.tar.gz